kupferwerk/AndroidStudio-Base-Template/README.md

 ![Choose Features](https://raw.githubusercontent.com/kupferwerk/AndroidStudio-Base-Template/master/doc/choose_options.png)

 ## Important Notes!
 This template is added as an Activity-template for Android Studio.
-This means that it is also possible integrate this template from New -> Activity menu. *This is not recommended since this template will explicitly override some files (e.g. build.gradle, AndroidManifest.xml) without confirmation.*
+This means that it is also possible integrate this template from New -> Activity menu again. **This is not recommended since this template will explicitly override some files (e.g. build.gradle, AndroidManifest.xml) without confirmation.**